GadagojuShiva/fullstack_student_management_application/README.md

 5. Access the application:
     - Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the application.

+6. GitHub Actions and Docker Compose-2
+    - GitHub Actions: Added GitHub Actions workflow (`build.yml`) for automated builds and pushes of Docker images to GitHub Packages.
+    - docker-compose-2.yml: Added a new Docker Compose file (`docker-compose-2.yml`) that utilizes Docker images from GitHub Packages for local deployments.
+    - To use this `docker-compose -f docker-compose-2.yml up`.
+    - **NOTE**: Before you execute make sure you configure .env file to connect to db.

-# Here are Some Snapshots of the application
+## Here are Some Snapshots of the application

 ![Frontend](./Screen_Capture_of_Application/1.png)
 ![Frontend](./Screen_Capture_of_Application/2.png)